clemson-cal/sailfish/tutorial/03-configuration.md

 }
 ```

 and then invoke the code like this: `sailfish run sod res.json`.
-The `domain.num_zones` configuration item from the second JSON file would override the entry in the first one, and you would get the same simulation but with 20,000 zones instead of 200.
-However, the grid resolution is a very commonly used parameter, so it can be controlled from the command line using the flag `--resolution/-n`.
-The following invocation is equivalent and often more convenient:
+The `domain.num_zones` configuration item from the JSON file takes precedence, so you would get all the configuration items from the `sod` preset, except with 20,000 zones instead of 200.
+Since the grid resolution is a commonly modified parameter, so there also is a command line flag `--resolution/-n` to control it directly, which is generally more convenient:

 ```bash
 sailfish run sod -n 20000